""

 4. Use your gift exemption

-Additionally, you can give as many £250 gifts per person as you want, provided you haven't used your £3,000 exemption for the same person.
-Larger gifts may be exempt from IHT if you live for at least seven years after making them.
+Additionally, you can give as many £250 gifts per person as you want, provided you have not used your £3,000 exemption for the same person.

 5. Plan for charitable donations